wanjo-tech/vm2/README.md

 I post the hide-and-seek solution here for your referece here.
 Wish you a good day.

+The plan is simple, hide before call and recover when finally.
+It dirty but it is useful when sandbox still needed for some projects.

 (round continued 2024-03-31):
 ```
 var jevalx = async(js,ctx,timeout=60000,More=['process','Promise','Symbol','Error','eval','require'],vm=require('node:vm'))=>{